tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 much beats everyone in the company) is to watch the games of experts.
 In fact, he stayed overnight in office watching YouTube and practicing the combo.

-Many in software engineering prefer learning from examples in addition to theories.
+Software engineers prefer learning from examples in addition to theories.
 We learn from clean ingenious abstractions in open source projects;
 tutorials and boilerplates code written by the experienced, *etc.*